dougjaso/scv-bootcamp-temp/introduction/prep_01.md

 Registering as a Salesforce Developer provides you with a full-featured copy of the Salesforce Platform for free.

-> **_NOTE_**: If you already have a Salesforce Developer account created prior to June 1, you will still need to create a new one.
+> **_NOTE_**: If you already have a Salesforce Developer please still create a new one for this course.
+New developer accounts include Service Cloud Voice licensing that existing accounts may not.

 1. Go the the [Salesforce Developer sign-up page](https://developer.salesforce.com/signup)
 1. Fill in the form completely, review the [Terms of Use](https://trailblazer.me/terms), [Main Services Agreement](https://www.salesforce.com/content/dam/web/en_us/www/documents/legal/salesforce_Developer_MSA.pdf), and [Privacy Statements](https://www.salesforce.com/company/privacy/).